10up/simple-podcasting/readme.txt

 === Submit your podcast feed to Apple Podcasts ===

 * Each podcast has a unique feed URL you can find on the Podcasts page.
 This is the URL you will submit to Apple.
-* Ensure you test feeds before submitting them, see https://help.apple.com/itc/podcasts_connect/#/itcac471c970.
+* Ensure you test feeds before submitting them, see [Apple's "Test a Podcast page"](https://help.apple.com/itc/podcasts_connect/#/itcac471c970) for more information.
 * Once the validator passes, submit your podcast.
 Podcasts submitted to Apple Podcasts do not become immediately available for subscription by others.
-They are submitted for review by Apple staff, see https://help.apple.com/itc/podcasts_connect/#/itcd88ea40b9
+They are submitted for review by Apple staff, see [Apple's "Submit a podcast" page](https://help.apple.com/itc/podcasts_connect/#/itcd88ea40b9) for more information.

 === Technical Notes ===